xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-10-23-arm-none-eabi-gcc-v9-3-1-1-4-released.md

 ---
 title:  xPack GNU Arm Embedded GCC v9.3.1-1.4 released

-summary: "Version 9.3.1-1.4 is a maintenance release of **xPack GNU Arm Embedded GCC**; it adds an embedded Python 3 instance, to make GDB with Python support run on any system."
+summary: "Version 9.3.1-1.4 is a maintenance release of **xPack GNU Arm Embedded GCC**; it adds an embedded Python 3 instance, to make `arm-none-eabi-gdb-py3` standalone and run on any system."

 arm_version: 9-2020-q2-update
 arm_date: June 01, 2020